nearprotocol/stakewars/README.md

 ```
 Pull docker image nearprotocol/nearcore:beta
 Setting up network configuration.
-Enter your account ID (leave empty if not going to be a validator): nearkat
+Enter your account ID (leave empty if not going to be a validator): nearkat.betanet
 Generating node key...
 Node key generated
 Generating validator key...
 Validator key generated
-Stake for user 'nearkat' with 'ed25519:BE8hs6LuFbG5j1C2tLXKUT2NqRLbCxwBCKXqte9qZ1HB'
+Stake for user 'nearkat.betanet' with 'ed25519:BE8hs6LuFbG5j1C2tLXKUT2NqRLbCxwBCKXqte9qZ1HB'
 Starting NEAR client docker...
 Node is running!
 To check logs call: docker logs --follow nearcore
 ```
 From this screen you can verify that:
-`<YOUR_ACCOUNT_ID>` is set with the correct user 'nearkat' `<VALIDATOR_KEYS_PUBLIC_KEY>` is automatically generated with the key `ed25519:GR2xDB5ERrRkXN76JzvfpY8ksz7vFdLVegarLsJbMZJL`
+`<YOUR_ACCOUNT_ID>` is set with the correct user 'nearkat.betanet' `<VALIDATOR_KEYS_PUBLIC_KEY>` is automatically generated with the key `ed25519:GR2xDB5ERrRkXN76JzvfpY8ksz7vFdLVegarLsJbMZJL`

 **HEADS UP:** Save this public key for later, you'll need it quite often in this tutorial.